aurelilia/gamegirl/README.md

 ### Mooneye test results
 - `acceptance`: 30 out of 71 pass
 - `emulator-only`: All pass (except MBC1 multicart; will not be supported)

+### Acid2
+mattcurrie's dmg-acid2 and cgb-acid2 are both corre, including CGB compatibility mode on dmg-acid2.

 ## Thanks To